OfficeDev/open-xml-docs/docs/how-to-retrieve-the-values-of-cells-in-a-spreadsheet.md

-Next, if the string table exists (and if it does not, the workbook is damaged and the sample code returns the index into the string table instead of the string itself) the code returns the <span class="keyword">InnerText</span> property of the element it finds at the specified index (first converting the value property to an integer).
+Next, if the string table exists (and if it does not, the workbook is damaged and the sample code returns the index into the string table instead of the string itself) the code returns the **InnerText** property of the element it finds at the specified index (first converting the value property to an integer).

 ```csharp